A Lookback at WMS Evolution

 The 19th and 20th Century of Warehouse Management

-While basic warehouse and inventory management had been around for thousands of years, with the advent of railroads and the telegraph, these systems began to improve at a remarkable rate.
+While basic warehouse and history of the evolution of inventory management had been around for thousands of years, with the advent of railroads and the telegraph, these systems began to improve at a remarkable rate.
 Suddenly long-distance trades increased to incredible volumes and materials/goods could be shipped from one side of the country to the other in a matter of weeks instead of months.
 With more materials coming in, production/innovation time decreased, and efficiency increased.
 In order to for businesses to stay on top, processes needed to cut down wait time as much as possible.
 So, when materials and goods started to run low, warehouses would send telegraphs out to factories, mines, refineries, etc. to send more product to the depot station to keep the flow of input coming without any slowdown in output.

 Fast forward to 1925.
 Pallet racks developed and allowed for vertical storing of goods.
-Management of the warehouse moved to optimize the cubic footage of a warehouse and build upwards.
+Management of the warehouse history moved to optimize the cubic footage of a warehouse and build upwards.
 This allowed total warehouse storage to increase significantly.
 The following year, the idea of the forklift was developed to help move all these pallets.
 Suddenly large volumes of product could be moved with ease, increasing efficiency once more.

 A few short years later in 1971, Walmart opened its first distribution center.
-This broadened the thinking to the whole supply chain.
+This broadened the thinking of the whole supply chain.
 Storing goods in locations where they could be more quickly accessed to reach the end location and user cut down on time for shipping, restocking, and was able to flexibly move product to certain locations based on the needs of said location.

 Moving along to 1974, the first UPC barcode was used in Troy, OH, for Wrigley’s Chewing Gum.
 Storing information about the product coded, UPC barcodes changed the way inventory in a given warehouse was counted, tracked, and known by every employee.
 No longer did every worker need to memorize attributes of a given product or use a reference sheet.
 Suddenly all the relevant information was stored within the barcode.